vtog/labGuides/source/ocp/node-mirror-registry.rst

    .. important:: For "quayHostname" be sure to use a name that can be resolved
       via DNS or the local hosts file.
 The installer will use that name to validate the service.

+   .. important:: With v2 “pgStorage” is replaced with “sqliteStorage”.

+   .. note:: The “ocp4” directory in “/mirror” will be created by the
+      installer.

    .. code-block:: bash